 Figure 7a shows the evolution of size distributions of particle number concentrations for the entire study.
-New particle formation and growth events (NPE) were observed almost every day (27 days in 34 days).
-Most NPE started at ~ 11:00 (the time of sunrise is 2 h behind of Beijing standard time) and persisted more than half day except some NPE were interrupted by either precipitation events or strong winds.
-The average particle number size distributions during NPE and non event days (non-NPE) are shown in Fig. 7b.
-Both NPE and non-NPE show broad size distributions with higher number con-
+New particle formation and growth events (NPE) were observed almost every day (27 in 34 days).
+Most NPE started at \sim 11:00 (sunrise is 2 h behind Beijing standard time) and persisted for more than half a day, except some NPE were interrupted by either precipitation events or strong winds.
+The average particle number size distributions during NPE and non-event days (non-NPE) are shown in Fig. 7b.

-- Fig. 7b.
 Both NPE and non-NPE show broad size distributions with higher number concentrations occurring during NPE.
-Three modes with geometric mean diameter (GMD) peaking at 28, 43, and 104 nm, respectively were resolved using a log-normal distribution fitting (Seinfeld and Pandis, 2006).
-The largest mode (104 nm) dominated the total number of particles accounting for ~ 70 %.
-In contrast, the average size distribution - 15 during non-NPE was characterized by a bio-modal distribution with the GMD peaking at 59 and 146 nm, respectively.
-The peak diameters were shifted to the larger sizes compared to those during NPE.
+Three modes with geometric mean diameter (GMD) peaking at 28, 43 and 104 nm, respectively, were resolved using a log-normal distribution fitting (Seinfeld and Pandis, 2006).
+The largest mode (104 nm) dominated the total number of particles, accounting for \sim 70 %.
+In contrast, the average size distribution during non-NPE was characterized by a bimodal distribution, with the GMD peaking at 59 nm and 146 nm, respectively.
+The peak diameters were shifted to larger sizes compared to those during NPE.
 Such a size shift from clean days to polluted days was also observed previously in Beijing (Yue et al., 2010).
 Also, the two modes showed almost equivalent contributions to the total number of particles.
-The average particle - 20 number concentration for the entire study is 2.4×10^3 cm-3, which is nearly an order of magnitude lower than those reported at rural sites in eastern China (Wu et al., 2007), but close to that (2.03×10^3 cm-3) observed at Mount Waliguan which is a remote site located nearby (Kivekas et al., 2009).
-The particle size was further segregated into small Aitken mode (20-40 nm, N{20-40}), large Aitken mode (40-100 nm, N{4-10}), and Ac- - 25 cumulation mode (100-470 nm, N{Accu}) particles.
-The time series and diurnal cycles of particle numbers for three different sizes are shown in Fig. 7c and d.
-The N{20-40} presented sharp peaks almost in everyday corresponding to new particle formation events.
-The diurnal cycle of N{20-40} showed that the number concentration started to increase at approximately 11:00 (150 cm-3) and reached a maximum at 14:00 (770 cm-3).
+The average particle number concentration for the entire study is $2.4 \times 10^3 \text{ cm}^{-3}$, which is nearly an order of magnitude lower than those reported at rural sites in eastern China (Wu et al., 2007), but close to that $(2.03 \times 10^3 \text{ cm}^{-3})$ observed at Mount Waliguan which is a remote site located nearby (Kivekäs et al., 2009).
+The particle size was further segregated into small Aitken mode (20-40 nm, N{20-40}), large Aitken mode (40-100 nm, N{40-100}) and accumulation mode (100-470 nm, NAccu) particles.
+The time series and diurnal cycles of particle numbers for three different sizes are shown in Fig. 7c, d.
+N20-40 presented sharp peaks almost every day, corresponding to new particle formation events.
+The diurnal cycle of N{20-40} showed that the number concentration started to increase at approximately 11:00 $(150 \,\mathrm{cm}^{-3})$ and reached a maximum at 14:00 (770 cm^{-3}).
 In contrast, the N{40-100} and N{Accu} showed largely different diurnal cycles from that of N{20-40} , indicating their different sources.
 In fact, the diurnal cycles of N{40-100} and N{Accu} are remarkably similar to those of aerosol species, suggesting that the large particles are more likely from regional transport.